Transfer Pricing: Transactions and Structures: business structures: marketing and distribution - other structures

 The main characteristic of a distribution company, buying goods and then marketing them to customers, still applies for a limited risk distributor.
 However there is a contract between the distributor and principal under which the principal will indemnify certain costs.
 Other functions and risks will be transferred to the principal.

-So while the distributor still has risks relating to inventory and debtors, these will be covered by the principal, for example obsolescent stock will be bought back, bad debts will be reimbursed, etc.
+Risks relating to inventory and debtors will be controlled and covered by the principal, for example obsolescent stock will be bought back, bad debts will be reimbursed, etc.

 It might be possible from the facts to treat the distributor as if it is acting as a principal, but outsourcing some functions and insuring against business risks.
-However this means accepting that the distributor both could and would transfer functions and risks.
-The theme of transferring risk is explored further in INTM441030.
+The theme of transferring risk is explored further in INTM441030 and the relevance of the exercising of control over risks which are claimed to have been transferred at INTM485023.

 Alternatively, there may be a principal which wants to be involved in the selling operation, and earn profits from this activity.
 In this situation, the distributor resembles an agent acting on behalf of someone else.
 If the distributor makes a sale in its own name, but there are legal contracts in place to subsume the risks and profits to the principal, then the distributor could be an agent making contracts on behalf of someone else.